-This guide will walk through how to grill a perfect steak every time.
+This guide will walk through How To Grill a Perfect Steak every time on any grill.
 One of the most common questions we get as caterers is How to Grill a Steak to perfection.
 The answer is, it’s easy!
 Learn how.

-As an event caterer, we often set up an interactive grill station so people can see how we are working our smokers and grills and so we can talk to our customers and provide them with tips and tricks they can take home with them.
-Everyone seems to want to know foolproof ways to cook a great steak.
+As the owners of a catering company, we often like to set up an interactive grill station at events so people can watch us working on our smokers and grills, and have the opportunity to talk to our guests and provide them with tips and tricks they can take home.
+One common thing everyone wants to know is foolproof ways to cook a great steak.
 Below is what we tell our guests.

 What is Grilling?